 - If you use oxygen, even if just nighttime use, please bring a portable tank of oxygen with you to the surgery center.
 You will need enough portable oxygen for approximately 4 hours.

-- If you use an inhaler, use as normal and bring it with you to the surgery center.
+- If you use an inhaler, use it as normal and bring it with you to the surgery center.

-- If someone else makes medical decisions for you, please bring a copy of Power of Attorney paperwork.
+- If someone else makes medical decisions for you, please bring a copy of the Power of Attorney paperwork.

 - A responsible driver over the age of 18.

-- Wear a button up shirt and comfortable clothes/shoes.
+- Wear button-up shirt and comfortable clothes/shoes.

 - You can wear your dentures or hearing aids.

 Please do not wear makeup or jewelry to the surgery center.
-You will be given instructions at the surgery center on how to continue using your eye drops until your 1 day post op visit.
+You will be given instructions at the surgery center on how to continue using your eye drops until your 1-day post-op visit.

 THE DAY AFTER SURGERY

-- Please begin using your eye drops in the morning prior to your 1 day post op appointment (unless you were instructed to leave your eye patch on from the surgery center).
+- Please begin using your eye drops in the morning prior to your 1-day post-op appointment (unless you were instructed to leave your eye patch on from the surgery center).

 - You will need a driver to and from this appointment.

-- Bring all eye drops that you are currently using with you to your 1 day post op appointment.
+- Bring all eye drops that you are currently using with you to your 1-day post-op appointment.